saharshkarthik08-collab/Skill-Valix-Project/README.md

 The modern B2B marketing pipeline is beset by inefficiencies; uncurated, inconsistent domain data in candidate prospect pools.
 This project develops a modular, service-based platform to automate lead discovery, domain entity de-duplication, contact information enrichment, and multi-criteria algorithmic scoring.
 Ingests higher-level Natural Language Ideal Customer Profiles (ICPs), produces structured target parameters (industry taxonomy, valuation proxies, geography, stakeholder roles), and works through a parallel pipeline architecture, taking raw candidate entities through domain de-duplication routines, heuristic contact enrichment tools, and a multi-attribute decision analysis (MADA) scoring model to generate empirical match grades and justifications that can be exposed as RESTful API calls or exported in structured metadata formats (JSON, CSV).

 ---
+## 2. Project Description

+the project is building a modular, service-oriented platform to solve a tough problem in modern B2B marketing: handling loosely organised, inconsistent lead prospect data.
+This product probably is a solution to the pain by making manual effort on sales team side redundant - it suggests using natural language ICPs, to automatically derive target parameters like Industry, Company size proxy, Target Locations, Target Titles.
+Once supplied with raw lead data, new leads go through the ETL pipeline, which is presented as seemingly removing duplicate company domains, enriches short contact info, and goes through a Multi-Attribute Decision Analysis (MADA) algorithm on each lead resulting in a match score with written explanation, and the user can access it through REST API endpoints or push the data into simple structured JSON or CSV files.

 ---